PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 retention contract.
 Implement only those assignments, rerun focused and branch-changed broad gates sequentially, then commit and push only; do not create, reopen, or update a pull request.

+## BatchMatMul affine-input result retention implementation checkpoint

+The guarded terminal call now retains `_terminal_batchmatmul_affine_input_stats`, and the later post-SiNet call retains `_post_sinet_batchmatmul_affine_input_stats`.
+Both preserve the unchanged one-counter dictionary from the dedicated owner.

+These are assignment-only observation changes.
+Because the owner can prune unused tensors while reporting zero rewrites, neither result has a consumer or is used as guard evidence.
+The wrapper, owner, schema, unconditional pruning, policy guard, predecessors, shared BatchMatMul reshape/SE successor, pass order, dependencies, diagnostics, and TensorFlow behavior remain unchanged.

+Implementation validation completed sequentially under `uv`:

+- affine-input owner fixture, both production boundaries, terminal mean/attention, architecture, terminal result contracts, and pass-efficiency
+  coverage: `369 passed in 18.78s`
+- branch-changed broad suite plus the same two-boundary coverage:
+  `1459 passed in 25.79s`

+These are unit, contract, and orchestration checks; this result retention does not claim a new model-corpus run.

+At resume, audit both raw BatchMatMul reshape/SE owner calls immediately after the newly retained affine-input results.
+Preserve both surrounding sequences and observation-only constraints.
+Commit and push only; do not create, reopen, or update a pull request.